20 Famous Landmarks in South Carolina to Visit

 Enjoy gazing up at the six-hundred-foot peaks of the bridge's dual towers as you cross the Cooper River from Charleston to Mount Pleasant.

-☂️ Visit the Arthur Ravenel Jr Bridge on a tour
+☂️ Experience the Arthur Ravenel Jr Bridge with a tour

 Huntington Beach State Park